johnrocamora/Office-Add-in-Calculator/README.md

 ## Questions and comments

+- If you have any trouble running this sample, please [log an issue](https://github.com/OfficeDev/Office-Add-in-Calculator/issues).
 - Questions about Office Add-ins development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/office-addins).
 Make sure that your questions or comments are tagged with [office-addins].

 <a name="additional-resources"></a>